Neonatal and Pediatric Specialty Transport Services

 - Utilizes ventilators capable of multiple modes of ventilation that are appropriate for neonatal and pediatric patients

-- Communicates with neonatal, pediatric and obstetrical specialists at Children’s Health 24 hours a day
+- Communicates with neonatal and pediatric specialists at Children’s Health 24 hours a day

-- Ambulances and teams based in Dallas and Plano
+- Ambulances and crews based in Dallas and Plano

 - Traveled over five million ground miles without major incident